ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter37.md

 Lán WàngJī replied, “I have blocked you from their view.”

-“Even though they can’t see me, do you think they won’t know what we are doing?” said Wèi WúXiàn, “HánGuāng-Jūn, since when did you become self-deceiving?”
+“Even though they can’t see me, do you think they won’t know what we are doing?” said Wèi WúXiàn.
+“HánGuāng-Jūn, since when did you become self-deceiving?”

 “I am standing outside Yúnshēn Bùzhīchù,” said Lán WàngJī.